Do I Qualify?

 by Brittany Kuskie

-Microdosing cannabis is exactly what it sounds like: ingesting cannabis in very small doses.
+Microdosing cannabis, and microdosing THC specifically, is exactly what it sounds like: ingesting cannabis in very small doses.
 You’re probably most familiar with the concept of microdosing psychedelics like psilocybin and LSD, said to have largely originated in Silicon Valley as a way for aspiring tech stars to enhance their creative edge.
 While the effects of microdosing psychedelics and cannabis are quite different, the practice is essentially the same.

-Most people who microdose cannabis are looking to reap cannabis’ benefits without feeling THC’s intoxicating effects, known as a high.
+Most people who microdose cannabis are looking to reap cannabis’ benefits without the intoxicating effects of THC, known as a high.
 For some users, THC causes uncomfortable anxiety, paranoia, or lethargy in normal doses (10 milligrams or more).
 For others, THC intoxication makes it difficult to focus on and navigate daily activities.
-By opening the mind without clouding it, microdosing can easily boost your day-to-day life.
+By opening the mind without clouding it, taking smaller doses of cannabis can easily boost your day-to-day life.

 As proponents of microdosing will attest, there’s so much more to cannabis than the high it can produce.
-Upon consumption, cannabinoids like THC and CBD interact with receptors in the body’s endocannabinoid system to help regulate bodily functions—and you don’t need to be high to receive these benefits.
+Upon consumption, cannabinoids like tetrahydrocannabinol, or THC, and cannabidiol, or CBD, interact with receptors in the body’s endocannabinoid system to help regulate bodily functions—and you don’t need to be high to receive these benefits.
 Physician Dustin Sulak, who practices cannabis medicine in Maine, told Rolling Stone:

 “Our bodies are already working to prevent dementia, reduce inflammation, and respond to any pathological process.
 If we can enhance the functioning of that system with a little bit of extra THC, we can benefit.”